-For most creatives Winsor & Newton is best known for their beautiful watercolors.
+For a lot of creatives Winsor & Newton is best known for their beautiful watercolors and alcohol based Promarkers.
 But did you know they also have sets of colored pencils in their product range?
 I got to try these Studio Collection sets when I hosted several online workshops for them.
 Curious to find out if Winsor & Newton do colored pencils just as good as watercolours?
 I’ll share my thoughts with you in this review!

 Remember the quality scale I talked about in my last blog?